uct-cbio/ngs-academy/_posts/2021-08-03-SARS-CoV-2-NGS-Bioinformatics-Course-2021.md

 <b>Objectives and expected outcomes:</b>

 <ol>
 <li>The course was designed for individuals who were currently, or would be, involved in bioinformatics analysis of SARS-CoV-2 data.
-The training will focused on key topics such as data curation
-and sharing, advanced bioinformatics analysis, and presenting data to inform policy makers.</li>
+The training focused on key topics such as data curation and sharing, advanced bioinformatics analysis, and presenting data to inform policy makers.</li>

 </ol>